Robert Milner Coerver: Bishop of Lubbock

-Pope Francis appointed Coerver as bishop of the Diocese of Lubbock on September 27, 2016.
-He was installed and consecrated by Archbishop Gustavo Garcia-Siller at Christ the King Cathedral in Lubbock on November 21, 2016.
+Pope Francis appointed Coerver as bishop of Lubbock on September 27, 2016.
+He was installed and consecrated by Archbishop Gustavo Garcia-Siller at Christ the King Cathedral in Lubbock on November 21, 2016, with Auxiliary Bishop Gregory Kelly and Bishop Plácido Rodriguez acting as co-consecrators.

 On January 21, 2019, Coerver released a list of clerics with credible accusations of sexual abuse.
 One name on that list was that of Jesus Guerrero, a retired deacon who had been accused in 1997 and 2007 of having an inappropriate relationship with an adult female parishioner alleged to have mental problems.
 Guerrero sued the diocese in March 2019 for defamation, saying that he had never been accused of sexual abuse with a minor.
 When the state court refused to dismiss the case, the diocese appealed the decision to the Texas Supreme Court.
-The court dismissed Guerrero's lawsuit in June 2021, citing the First Amendment rights under the US Constitution of churches to manage their own affairs.
+The Supreme Court dismissed Guerrero's lawsuit in June 2021, citing the First Amendment rights under the US Constitution of churches to manage their own affairs.